At what point the Reds-Giants seventeen-inning marathon did you realize that this was dumb and you hated yourself?

 Where was I in the middle of all this?
 I am old and had exhausted myself in the act of driving to the grocery and back and also doing some light typing.
 I was in bed by the second inning.
 The Reds were winning then.
 We were young and free.

-Staying up to unholy hours is an art from I have perfected from conception.
+Staying up to unholy hours is an art form I have perfected from conception.
 It was well enough in college, but I now teach college and have an electric bill in my name and probably should act like it every now and then.
-Adulthood as a self-employed person means I battle late-night tendencies constantly, sitting down to early-evening work with the rest of intentions and sliding down a scale of slow but consistently growing failure:
+Adulthood as a self-employed person means I battle late-night tendencies constantly, sitting down to early-evening work with the best of intentions, then sliding down a scale of slow but consistently growing failure:

 -Do not panic.
 By the simple laws of statistics, the game cannot actually last forever.
 Someone will either win or die or run out of pitchers, whichever comes first.
 Probably dying.

 -It is helpful to shout encouragement to the broadcasters.
 They are grateful to know youÃ¢â‚¬â„¢re there.